ywangd/stash/README.md

   called `BIN_PATH` as `PATH` is used by the system.
 The default `BIN_PATH` is `~/Documents/bin:$STASH_ROOT/bin`.

-* The executable files are either Python scripts or StaSh scripts, with `.py` and `.sh` extensions respectively.
-Note the extensions are important as StaSh relies on them to tell the file type and whether the file is executable.
+* The executable files are either Python scripts or StaSh scripts.
+The type of script is determined by first looking at the first line of the file - following the common UNIX/Linux convention of determining the type of a script by specifying a line with `#!pathToInterpreterExecutable`.
+If the first line contains `#! ... python...`, it is considered a python script, if it is `#! ... bash...`, it is a shell script.
+If this does not work, the file name extensions `.py` and `.sh` respectively are considered.
+Default is shell script.
   * When
   Invoking a script, you can omit the extension, StaSh will try find the file with one of the extensions.
 For an example, StaSh interprets the command `selfupdate` and find the file `selfupdate.sh` to execute.
-  * Note a file without extension is considered as a shell script.
-It just won't show up as an auto-completion possibility.
+  * Note a file without "#!" or extension is considered as a shell script.
+  * Files without extension won't show up as an auto-completion possibility.

 * Command can only be written in a single line.
 No line continuation is available.
 However, multiple commands can be written in a single line by